sirintra/PMC-PC-training/docs/source/singularity.rst

 .. note::
-   root account (or sudo) is required when creating a Singularity image with the ``singularity build`` command
+   A root account (or sudo) is required when creating a Singularity image with the ``singularity build`` command

 .. tip::